Are you totally intimated at the thought of using off-camera flash? You’re not alone! Read on for our tips and tricks to master off-camera flash!

-Many natural light shooters are timid to take on off-camera flash, but if you’re shooting in sunlight at all – whether it be full sun or by back-lighting your subjects using the sun, you’re already well on your way!
+Many natural light photographers are timid to take on off-camera flash, but if you’re shooting in sunlight at all – whether it be full sun or by back-lighting your subjects using the sun, you’re already well on your way!
 You’ve already mastered using the sun as your off camera light source.

 There are three primary times when I use off-camera flash.
 In all of these instances I am using 580exII flashes with pocket wizards to fire flashes or more recently I’ve purchased the Canon 600 EX RT flashes which have a built in transmitter.
-The look of the photos is the same with either set-up, but I LOVE the 600 EX RT flashes because there’s one less moving part (no need for the pocket wizard), they have NEVER failed to fire, and I can change the settings on my off-camera flash from the flash I have mounted on my camera instead of going back and forth to my light stand to change the settings on the off-camera flash.
+The look of the photos is the same with either set-up, but I LOVE the 600 EX RT flashes because there’s one less moving part (no need for the pocket wizard), they have NEVER failed to fire, and I can change the settings on my off-camera flash from the flash I have mounted on my camera (instead of going back and forth to my light stand to change the settings on the off-camera flash).

-With my camera in manual with an exposure that will give me a nice background exposure, I use the flashes to light the subjects.
+With my camera in manual with an exposure that will give me a nice background, I use the flashes to light the subjects.
 For this beach photo family photo, I am shooting at ISO 100, 1/200 of a second and f/8.
 Flash A and B are both on full power to balance that harsh sun behind the subject.
 If my flash power were any lower, my subjects would be very under-exposed since I need a camera exposure for the bright, bright background.

 In above photo Flash B is much closer to the camera, you can tell because the couple looks pretty evenly lit.

 In below photo, Flash B is about 20 feet camera right.
 You can tell by the shadows on the left side of the groom.